 I absolutely love mince pies and as soon as I see them in the shops I buy a pack.
 I just cannot resist the fruity mincemeat encased in crumbly pastry!
 These Mince Pie Stuffed Cookies are just as irresistable.
 They are a spiced brown sugar cookie with a gooey centre of fruity mincemeat.
 I've also added a drizzle of icing as I love the icing topped mince pies, and I think it tastes great on these cookies.

 The method of making the Mince Pie Stuffed Cookies is similar to how NYC cookies, or Levain bakery cookies, are made.
-I found that freezing these cookies before baking them, then baking on a slightly higher temperature than is normal for cookies, kept the mincemeat in the centre and gave theses cookies that tempting gooey middle!
+I found that freezing these cookies before baking them, then baking on a slightly higher temperature than is normal for cookies, kept the mincemeat in the centre of the cookies and gave them that tempting gooey middle!

-To make the cookie dough I mixed together butter and light brown sugar, then I added vanilla extract and egg and mixed them in.
+To make the cookie dough, mix together butter and light brown sugar, then add vanilla extract and egg, and mix them in.

-Then I added plain flour, baking powder and mixed spice and mixed to form a dough.
-I divided the dough into 12 pieces, then I flattened each piece out with my hands and put some mincemeat in the centre.
+Then add plain flour, baking powder and mixed spice, and mix to form a dough.
+Divide the dough into 12 pieces, then flatten each piece out with your hands and put some mincemeat in the centre.

-Next, I wrapped the cookie dough around the mincemeat and rolled them into a ball, then I froze them for 30 minutes.
-I took them out of the freezer and put them straight into the oven on a preheated tray, they baked for 13 minutes.
-When they were cool I drizzled over some icing.
+Wrap the cookie dough around the mincemeat and roll the dough into a ball, then freeze the cookie dough balls for 30 minutes.
+Take them out of the freezer and put them straight into the oven on a preheated tray, bake for 13 minutes.
+When they are cool, drizzle over some icing.

 What mincemeat should you use?